Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 You weave your martial arts with spiritual magic.
 When you cast a Wu Jen spell with a casting time of an Action, you can expend 2 **:class-phb24-monk: Focus Point(s)** to cast it as a **:rsc-b: Bonus Action**{ .rsc } instead.

-Moreover, when you start your turn and are Concentrating on a spell that you cast on yourself (such as *Haste*), you gain Temporary Hit Points equal to twice the level of that spell.
+Moreover, when you start your turn and are Concentrating on a spell that you cast on yourself (such as *Haste*), you gain **:trt-thp: Temporary Hit Points** equal to twice the level of that spell.

 ### Level 15: Ancension of the Elements